 On March 11, 2020, CAL FIRE announced that it was awarding $3M to CLERC and a group of partners to complete the Lake County Hazardous Fuel Reduction Project Phase 1.
 The project includes:

-The latest info on what's going on with the Clear Lake Environmental Research Center (CLERC)
+The latest news, views, and perspectives from the Clear Lake Environmental Research Center (CLERC)